JuliaData/CSV.jl/docs/src/examples.md

 # note this isn't required, but can be convenient in certain cases
 file = CSV.File(IOBuffer(data); normalizenames=true)

-# we can acces the first column like
+# we can access the first column like
 file._1

 # another example where we may want to normalize is column names with spaces in them